Residential vs Storm chaser roofing: How storm damage changes the business

 • Stay organized when things get messy

 That’s not about chasing storms—or avoiding them.
+It’s about being ready when they hit.

 Final Takeaway

+Residential roofing builds trust.
 Storm chaser roofing builds volume.

 Storm damage roof repair exposes operational weaknesses fast—especially in communication, documentation, and follow-up.
 The contractors who win aren’t just good roofers.
 They’re organized, visible, and prepared for pressure.

 Because when the storm hits, the work doesn’t just increase.
+Everything does.

 Storm Damage Roofing FAQs